Laird-Expert/Laird-API/task/allocate-resource_json.md

+# allocate-resource JSON

+Allocate resource is where you would book a engineer for a physical inspection.

+*  This is a **POST** request

+You need to submit the following:
+---

+*  API Key
+*  TaskID
-ID - is taken from avaliblity resources.
+*  ID is taken from avaliblity resources.
+*  Date in UTC format

 ```
 POST /api/v2/YOURAPIKEY/task/TASKID/allocate-resource.json HTTP/1.1